paul-caron/akai_synth/README.md

 ### Technicalities about soundfont_explorer.csd
 This synth will take a soundfont and allow you to explore all the instruments that the soundfont contains.
 Just turn the knob 70 to the desired instrument number.

+# 5-7-edo
+This synth is same as synth.csd but the keys are mapped for 5 and 7 equal division per octave (EDO).
+The black keys are the 5 EDO notes and the white keys are the 7 EDO notes.
+For a different feel not common in Western music.